-As we grow towards 130,000 people, we need to make bold decision now to avoid issues in the future.
-This includes:
+As we grow towards 138,000 people, we need to make bold decisions now to avoid issues in the future.
+These include:

-- · Aligning growth areas and public transport and walking / cycling opportunities. - · Avoiding sprawl and focus on new development in and around our urban areas - Investing in core infrastructure to keep up with demand as well as indentifying now the big projects we will need in the future - Considering our strategic partnerships and the role of Central Governmentin supporting future development.
+- aligning growth areas and public transport and walking / cycling opportunities - avoiding sprawl and focus on new development in and around our urban areas - investing in core infrastructure to keep up with demand as well as indentifying now the big projects we will need in the future - considering our strategic partnerships and the role of Central Government in supporting future development.